Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/utils/portChecker/functions/performSinglePortCheck.md

 `string`

-Target hostname or IP address to check
+The target hostname or IP address to check (e.g., "localhost", "192.168.1.1").

 ### port

 `number`

-Port number to test connectivity
+The TCP port number to test for connectivity.

 ### timeout

 `number`

-Maximum time to wait for connection in milliseconds
+The maximum time to wait for a connection, in milliseconds.

 ## Returns

 [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`MonitorCheckResult`](../../../types/interfaces/MonitorCheckResult.md)\>

-Promise resolving to monitor check result with timing information

-## Throws

-PortCheckError When port is not reachable, includes response time for retry logic
+A promise that resolves to a [MonitorCheckResult](../../../types/interfaces/MonitorCheckResult.md) containing port details, response time, and status.

 ## Remarks

-Uses the `is-port-reachable` library to test TCP connectivity to the specified port.
-Measures response time using high-precision performance.now() timing.

-On successful connection, returns a result with status "up" and actual response time.
-On connection failure, throws PortCheckError with timing information to support retry mechanisms that need response time data.

-Debug logging is automatically enabled in development mode for troubleshooting.
+Uses the "is-port-reachable" library to test TCP connectivity to the given host and port, measuring response time with high-precision `performance.now()`.
+Debug logging is enabled in development mode.
+This function does not mutate state or trigger events; it is intended for use within repository or service layers that handle orchestration and event propagation.

+On success, resolves to a [MonitorCheckResult](../../../types/interfaces/MonitorCheckResult.md) with status `"up"` and the measured response time.
+On failure, throws a [PortCheckError](../../portErrorHandling/classes/PortCheckError.md) containing the error message and response time for use in retry or error handling logic.

 ## Example